Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648935567) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested that changing the Docker port resolved the issue.
-Specifically, the ClickHouse port was modified from 9000 to 9005, leading to a successful resolution.*
+  > *AI Summary: @Vidit-Ostwal has suggested that changing the docker port from 9000 to 9005 resolved the issue.
+This change was applied to the ClickHouse port, which was originally set at 9000.
+The solution was found after changing the port number, demonstrating that the issue stemmed from an incorrect port configuration.*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648363009) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue may arise due to a security process running on port 9000, preventing the execution of the program on that port.
-Attempts to terminate this security process have failed.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue may stem from a security process running on port 9000.
+This process is preventing the desired operation on that port and cannot be terminated.*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648098489) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested providing logs for further analysis.
-These logs show that: - Redis and Postgres are running and have initialized successfully. - ClickHouse is skipping initialization as the database directory contains a database. - MinIO is running and listening on port 9000 and 9001. - Langfuse's trace-upsert, trace-delete, project-delete,*
+  > *AI Summary: @Vidit-Ostwal has suggested that the logs for the Redis, PostgreSQL, ClickHouse, MinIO, LangFuse, and other components, have been updated.*
 - [Commented](https://github.com/langfuse/langfuse/issues/5432#issuecomment-2648019685) in [langfuse/langfuse] on 2025-02-10.
-  > *AI Summary: @Vidit-Ostwal has suggested the following changes to the `docker-compose.yml` file:

-- Updated both the external and migration ports for ClickHouse to 9009.
-- Updated both the external and internal ports for Minio to 9010.
-- Made other minor changes to the ports and volumes used in the configuration.*
+  > *AI Summary: @Vidit-Ostwal has suggested updating the `docker-compose.yml` file to resolve a persistent issue.
+They have modified the ports for both ClickHouse (`9009`) and MinIO (`9010`) in the `environment` section for `clickhouse` and `minio` services, respectively.
+The updated code is provided in the comment.
+If the problem persists, @Vidit-Ostwal recommends examining other*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2067#issuecomment-2646579129) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested a change to the codebase to improve the flexibility of the evaluation process.
-Specifically, they have added the ability to pass an instance of a custom `LLM` class to run the evaluations, providing more control and flexibility for customized evaluation logic.
-This enhancement allows users to define*
+  > *AI Summary: @Vidit-Ostwal has suggested a solution to the issue by creating a PR that allows passing an instance of an `LLM` class to run the evals.
+This change enables greater flexibility and control over the evaluation process.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2046#issuecomment-2646469809) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested that the error might be caused by using `\n` in the code.
-They recommend replacing `\n` with a comma or using triple double quotes (`"""`) instead of single double quotes (`""`) when passing the string, which should resolve the issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue might be arising from the "\n" character in the string.
+They recommend replacing it with a comma or using triple quotation marks (""") instead of single quotation marks ("").
+These changes should resolve the problem with the string.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2014#issuecomment-2646308001) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested to set the `CREWAI_STORAGE_DIR` environment variable to specify the directory where CREW instances and memories should be stored.
-By doing so, all instances and memories will be created in the specified directory.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue faced by @paarttipaabhalaji might be due to a misunderstanding.
+They have mentioned that they set the `CREWAI_STORAGE_DIR` environment variable and created the crew instance and memories in the specified directory.
+This suggests that the issue could be related to the configuration or usage of*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2046#issuecomment-2646302061) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested that there may be an error in the way arguments are being passed to the tool.
-To help resolve this issue, they have requested the entire code to be shared for further examination.*
+  > *AI Summary: @Vidit-Ostwal has suggested that there might be an error in how the argument is passed to the tool.
+To help debug the issue, @Vidit-Ostwal has requested that the entire code be shared.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2054#issuecomment-2646300138) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing the complete code in the current thread for better visibility and easier access for everyone interested.
-This would provide a comprehensive overview of the code and its functionality, facilitating discussions and collaboration among individuals within the context of the current conversation.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing the complete code snippet in the thread.
+This would provide context and allow for a more comprehensive understanding of the issue being discussed.
+The code should be shared directly in the thread rather than referring to an external link.
+This will ensure that all participants have*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2065#issuecomment-2646298829) in [crewAIInc/crewAI] on 2025-02-09.
-  > *AI Summary: @Vidit-Ostwal has suggested exploring alternative solutions to Serper.dev, as there may be other tools that offer similar or more suitable functionality.
-It is recommended to evaluate the requirements and consider various options to find the best fit for the specific needs and preferences.*
+  > *AI Summary: @Vidit-Ostwal has suggested exploring alternatives to Serper.dev, as it may not be the best option for all use cases.
+Some potential alternatives include: - **Google Custom Search API:** An official API from Google that allows you to customize and control your search experience. - **Algolia:** A powerful search and discovery*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested a bug where port 9000, used by both ClickHouse and Minio, is already occupied by another system process that cannot be terminated.
-They attempted to change the port, but believe that port 9000 is also being used internally.
-When running the setup command via Docker Compose, the*
+  > *AI Summary: @Vidit-Ostwal has suggested that there is an issue while setting up langfuse via docker-compose.
+The port 9000, on which both clickhouse and minio listen, is already in use by a different system process that cannot be killed.
+Additionally, changing the port in the configuration did not resolve the issue, suggesting*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that in the linked CrewAI documentation, the embedder input should be `model_name` instead of `model`.
-This change should be made in several code examples provided:
+  > *AI Summary: @Vidit-Ostwal has suggested that the documentation for memory should be updated to replace the `model_name` parameter with `model` in the input to the embedder.
+This is because the sample code examples given in the documentation currently use `model` instead of `model_name`.
+The specific documentation pages that need to be updated*

-* Using Azure OpenAI Embeddings
-* Using Google AI Embeddings
-* Using Vertex AI Embeddings
-* Using Cohere Embeddings*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON format option to the `output_log_file` for further analysis.
-This is partially related to issue #1970 and would enhance the file's parsability and usefulness in logging. @Vidit-Ostwal has expressed willingness to contribute a pull request for this feature.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding JSON format to the logging file named output_log_file to enhance its parsability and enable further analysis.
+This change will partially address issue #1970. @Vidit-Ostwal is willing to contribute a pull request for this enhancement.*
 - Raised an [issue](https://github.com/browser-use/browser-use/issues/407) in [browser-use/browser-use]: Use of use_vision while defining agent (2025-01-26).
-  > *AI Summary: @Vidit-Ostwal has suggested clarifying the purpose of `use_vision set = True` when defining an agent.
-They inquire if using this setting redirects screenshots for processing by the multimodal LLM or if the extraction still relies on web scraping. @Vidit-Ostwal observed that setting `use_vision = True` only saves a .gif, but*
+  > *AI Summary: @Vidit-Ostwal has suggested looking into the `use_vision` parameter when defining an agent.
+They question its purpose, specifically whether it triggers multimodal processing of images or if the image is still analyzed through element scraping.
+While enabling `use_vision` results in a saved .gif, the output content appears unchanged.
+They also inquire*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
   > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue raised in #2067.
-The proposed solution addresses the problem accurately, ensuring it does not resurface in the future.
-Additionally, the fix is well-tested and has no adverse effects on other functionalities, suggesting a comprehensive and reliable solution.*
+Unfortunately, the comment does not provide any details about the suggested fix.
+I recommend reviewing the commit associated with this comment or reaching out to @Vidit-Ostwal for more information.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested addressing the reset memories issue mentioned in issue #2023, but also proposes additional changes:

-- Removing the CLI command for resetting memories.
+  > *AI Summary: @Vidit-Ostwal has suggested fixing the reset memories issue mentioned in issue #2023.
+To do this, they recommend removing the CLI command for resetting memories and making necessary documentation changes.
+They are willing to make these additional changes if the proposed solution aligns with the overall project goals.*
-- Updating the documentation.

-@Vidit-Ostwal awaits confirmation that these changes align with the project's goals before implementing them.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue raised in Issue #2030.
-This resolves the problem mentioned there, ensuring that the documentation accurately reflects the intended functionality.
-With this change, users can now rely on the updated documentation for guidance and clarity.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue raised in issue #2030.
+The exact details of the fix are not specified in the comment, but it can be assumed that the changes address the concerns outlined in the original issue report.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support for saving logs as a JSON file to the crew initialization process.
-By setting output_log_file to True or a file name and save_as_json to True, users can now easily capture logs in a structured JSON format, enabling simplified parsing and analysis.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding support for saving logs as a JSON file.
+By setting output_log_file to True or specifying a file name, and enabling save_as_json, logs can be saved in a JSON format.
+This makes it easier to parse and work with the logs, as they are stored in an*
 - Opened a [PR](https://github.com/explodinggradients/ragas/pull/1880) in [explodinggradients/ragas]: Changed the parse_run_traces to include last 4 letters of run_id (2025-01-25).
-  > *AI Summary: @Vidit-Ostwal has suggested a change to the parse_run_traces function to include the last 4 letters of the run_id of the trace, resulting in a unique key for every call.
-This modification ensures that each call can be uniquely identified, resolving the issue of multiple calls sharing the same identifier.*
+  > *AI Summary: @Vidit-Ostwal has suggested an alteration to the parse_run_traces function by incorporating the last four characters of the run ID into the trace.
+This approach generates a distinctive key for each function invocation.
+The change ensures that every call has a unique identifier, enhancing precision and traceability.*

 ## ⭐ Starred Repositories
 - Starred [sentient-engineering/sentient](https://github.com/sentient-engineering/sentient) on 2025-02-08.